Idrinth/skyrim-voiced-follower-modlist/README.md

 ## Contributing

-If a follower is missing just add the following information or open an issue with the mod-link:
+If a follower is missing just add the following information to mods.yml or open an issue with the mod-link:

 ```yml
 - name: Idrinth Thalui - Custom Voiced male Altmer